This is my homepage, blog, site, or whatever you want to call it.

-I’m a geek living in Portishead, England, working at Starberry as their Chief Techie: a varied role, from strategic to technical, getting my hands dirty with development, architecture, documentation, training, operations, and just about a bit of everything really; working with a large team of talented developers and telling them they’re doing it wrong, ie. not the way I’d do it.
+I’m a geek living in Portishead, England, working at Starberry as their Head Geek: a varied role, from strategic to technical, getting my hands dirty with development, architecture, documentation, training, operations, and just about a bit of everything really; working with a large team of talented developers and telling them they’re doing it wrong, ie. not the way I’d do it.

 In my spare time, I geek out on various tech projects when I have the time, on a wide range of bits and pieces.
 I also watch a lot of movies.

 Please don’t bother contacting me if you want to recruit me or add me to a database of people you want to get other people to recruit: I’m happy where I’m working.